MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 ## Pivot tables and Graphs
 <details>
 <summary> Calculate the average ride_length for members and casual riders </summary>

+    *Create these 3 pivot tables and graphs for both preselected opposite season tabs.*

 <ol>
 <li> In cell Q11 click "Insert" on the top tab > Click "PivotTable" > select columns M and N > Existing Worksheet then OK. </li>
 <li> Drag member_casual in the Rows area and ride_length in the Values area > left-click it and choose "Value Field Settings" change Count to Average. </li>